Season 1: Constraint

 Guest: TBC

-• Why “weightless” digital narratives collapse back into physical systems
+• Why “weightless” digital narratives revert to physical infrastructure

-• Energy, materials, food, and compute as co-dependent, not separate transitions
+• Energy, materials, food and compute as interdependent systems

-• Why long-duration assets matter again in a volatile world
+• Why long-duration assets regain importance in volatile environmentsReal Estate Lens

-Land and buildings as constraint containers, not passive backdrops.
+Land and buildings as containers of constraint, not passive backdrops.

 -